 GEOL 101-102-103 GENERAL GEOLOGY I-II-III (4 cr.)
-(4 cr.) - Physical geology, the various modifying agencies at work upon the earth, and their effects.
+(4 cr.)
+(4 cr.) - fPhysical geology, the various modify-Ing agencies at work upon the earth, and their effects.
 The composition and structure of the earth as a whole.
-Historical geology, the history of the earth as a whole.
-Historical geology, the history of the earth and its plants and animals from the beginning to the present, with emphasis on the principles involved in interpreting geologic evidence.
+Historical geology, the history of the earth and its plants and animals from the beginning to the present, with emphasis on the principles involved in Interpreting geologic evidence.
 Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.